LaustFaerch/cfar-object-detection/README.md

 The implementation have been tested on Sentinel-1 EW and IW, ALOS-2 Wide Beam, and ICEYE Stripmap images.

+## Usage

+See the examples.ipynb for how to use the library
+Test files are found in te folder test-files

 ## Notes

 The CFAR clutter estimation windows are round and hollow.
 Similar to the implementation in this paper, with the exception that the target area is always a single pixel: https://www.researchgate.net/figure/Schematic-of-the-target-guard-and-background-areas-used-in-the-traditional-CFAR_fig1_350936854